 I'll talk a little more about head coaches later on, but the message here is to find out as much about the program as you can.
 Even if you're in the program, you may not have paid much attention to how it really works, so spend some time doing so and maybe even jot down a few notes about it.
 This can really help you be a good member of the program and increase your chances of making the varsity team.

 Have a Good Attitude

-This doesn't mean that you have to be good friends with the coach, or try too hard to seem like you want to work for them.
-Coaches want you to be natural and fun to be around, they don't want you to constantly suck up to them for playing time.
+This doesn't mean that you have to be good friends with the coach, or that you try too hard to seem like you want to work for them.
+Coaches want you to be natural and fun to be around; they don't want you to constantly suck up to them for playing time.

 Work hard, and then work a little harder.
 If you make a mistake on the field, get back in there and try it again.
 If you're consistently making mistakes at something, ask for help on it.

 Coaches want you to work your butt off all the time.
 If they see you investing the time and effort into getting better at the game, they will be more likely to invest time and effort into you.

 Asking questions is a good thing, but it never replaces hard work.

 Coaches will know if you are asking them how to hit better because you've been working your booty off at it and you're not quite able to figure it out, or if you just want to make it seem like you're interested.